Requirements for the Major

 3. Four courses above the 100 level in an area of concentration including at least one at the 300 level.
 Students must elect a concentration in consultation with the program directors and a faculty member knowledgeable in the area of concentration, and demonstrate the intellectual coherence of the concentration.

 4. Students majoring in Peace and Justice Studies are expected to include an experiential education component in their course of study.
-This component should be discussed with the program directors and may include: wintersession, summer or year-long internships, course-related experiential education programs, or community service projects.
+This component is intended to provide students with experience that complements and extends their theoretical learning in the classroom and to provide an opportunity for students to develop and apply knowledge, skills and peacemaking principles to concrete situations.
+It should be discussed with the program director and may include Wintersession, summer or yearlong internships, course-related experiential education programs, or community service projects.

-In order to be able to participate in the honors program, students must have a 3.5 GPA in courses above the 100-level that are listed on their major declaration form.
+The only route to honors in the major is writing a thesis and passing an oral examination.
+To be admitted to the thesis program, students must have a 3.5 GPA in courses above the 100-level that are listed on their major declaration form.
 If the GPA falls between 3.0 and 3.5, the program may petition CCAP on the student’s behalf, if it supports the student’s honors work.
 Click here for Peace and Justice Honors Guidelines.